streamlit/docs/content/deploy/community-cloud/manage-your-app/app-analytics.md

 Common reasons why users show up anonymously are:

-1. The app was previously public.
+- The app was previously public.
-2. The given viewer viewed the app in April 2022, when the Streamlit team was honing user identification for this feature.
+- The given viewer viewed the app in April 2022, when the Streamlit team was honing user identification for this feature.
-3. The given viewer previously disconnected their primary identity (Google or email) and source control identity (GitHub).

 See Streamlit's general <a href="https://streamlit.io/privacy-policy" target="_blank">Privacy Notice</a>.